 TRAIL ALERT: The South Coast section (Ocean Beach–Orongorongo River) is closed due to a large slip approximately 1.5km west of Corner Creek campsite in the Wairarapa.
-The track is currently unsafe to cross.
+The track is currently unsafe to cross by bike.

 Starting on the edge of Wellington Harbour, this diverse trail winds up the leafy Hutt Valley before climbing gently over the forested Remutaka Ranges and skirting around the rugged coast back towards the capital.

 Multiple access points and a variety of terrain means there’s something for everyone – from short-and-sweet outings, to a more challenging multi-day ride.
 There’s plenty to see and do along the way, too, whether you’re into scenery, history, galleries and cafes, or fancy a detour into Wairarapa wine country.

 The trail traverses Petone, Lower Hutt city, Upper Hutt city, Remutaka Ranges, South Wairarapa and the south-east coast.
 It can be ridden in either direction, but is commonly started in Petone and takes 2–3 days to complete.

 - historic ‘Incline’ railway bridges & tunnels